BrainTireFire/MouserUltimate/README.md

 # Ultimate mouse mover

-# Description
+## Description
-This is a mouse mover preventing the screen to sleep or computer to sleep
+This is a mouse mover preventing the screen go to sleep or computer go to sleep.
+You can use in work :)